Anchorsify/Anchorsify.github.io/_projects/Doton.md

 - Speed: 16
 - Seal Speed: 17

-Effects: You reduce all damage you take by your CHA, and increase your physical damage bonus by half your ninjutsu damage bonus.
+Effects: You gain (CHA) Damage Reduction, and increase your physical damage bonus by half your ninjutsu damage bonus.
 Raiton bypasses all this technique's effects, and Suiton has its damage lowered by twice as much (a DR of CHA*2, rather than just CHA).

 #### --( Doryuuheki - Earth Style Wall )--
 The most powerful direct Doton-based defense, the user either manipulates the surrounding terrain or generates (using chakra!) and spits out an prodigious amount of flowing earth which forms a wall and solidifies.
 Either way, this creates a barrier coated with chakra that will stop most attacks totally.